Puerto Rican Style Stewed Black Beans (Habichuelas Negras)

-If you've ever had Puerto Rican cuisine, you know just how important rice and beans are to Caribbean culture.
+If you’ve ever had Puerto Rican cuisine, you know just how important rice and beans are to our culture.

 My mom used to joke that all she ate growing up on the island was rice and beans.